Cray-HPE/docs-csm/troubleshooting/known_issues/initrd.img.zx_not_found.md

-<a name="initrd-not-found"></a>
-### `initrd.img.xz` Not Found
+# Known Issue: `initrd.img.xz` Not Found

-This is a problem that is fixed in CSM 1.0+, but if your system was upgraded from CSM 0.9 you may run into this.
+This is a problem that is fixed in CSM 1.0 and later, but if your system was upgraded from CSM 0.9 you may run into this.
 Below is the full error seen when attempting to boot:

 ```
 Loading Linux  ...